veggiemonk/awesome-docker/README.md

 - [Aqua Security](https://www.aquasec.com) :heavy_dollar_sign: - Securing container-based applications from Dev to Production on any platform
 - [bane](https://github.com/genuinetools/bane) - AppArmor profile generator for Docker containers by [@genuinetools][genuinetools]
 - [CIS Docker Benchmark](https://github.com/dev-sec/cis-docker-benchmark) - This [InSpec][inspec] compliance profile implement the CIS Docker 1.12.0 Benchmark in an automated way to provide security best-practice tests around Docker daemon and containers in a production environment.
 By [@dev-sec](https://github.com/dev-sec)
 - [Clair](https://github.com/coreos/clair) - Clair is an open source project for the static analysis of vulnerabilities in appc and docker containers.
-By [@coreos][CoreOS]
+By [@coreos][coreos]
 - [Dagda](https://github.com/eliasgranderubio/dagda) - Dagda is a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities.
 By [@eliasgranderubio](https://github.com/eliasgranderubio)
 - [docker-bench-security](https://github.com/docker/docker-bench-security) - script that checks for dozens of common best-practices around deploying Docker containers in production.
 By [@docker][docker]
 - [docker-explorer](https://github.com/google/docker-explorer) - A tool to help forensicate offline docker acquisitions by [@Google][google]